When it comes to IT solutions, there’s a tendency to assume that newer equals better.

 Sadly, sticking with their current (working) system doesn’t seem like an option for many organisations, because failing to upgrade would leave them unsupported.

-In other words, a huge proportion of customers were upgrading their ERP purely because they would otherwise have been ineligible for Oracle support.
+In other words, a huge proportion of customers were upgrading their ERP purely for Oracle Support eligibility.

 If you’re worried about losing support but don’t want to pay for expensive (and unnecessary) upgrades, you have two options: